 In this guidance, different exchange rate terms are used and their meaning are as described below.

 - Contract currency is the currency stated in the contract and the project costing/budget.
 Contract currency, also referred to as the reporting currency, is the currency used in financial reports submitted to the funder.
 For the purpose of this guidance, contract currency is the preferred term.

 - Functional currency is the currency of the primary economic environment in which the entity operates.
-The primary economic environment in which an entity operates is normally the one in which it primarily generates and expends cash (Page 1, IAS 21).
+The primary economic environment in which an entity operates is normally the one in which it primarily generates and expends cash (Page 1, International Accounting Standard 21).
 For example, some countries use USD as the functional currency.

 - Local currency is a currency that can be spent in a particular geographical locality at partner organisations